-Sevilla comes back against Espanyol and leaves them on the verge of death
+Sevilla comes back against Espanyol, leaving them on the brink of defeat

-Two goals from the Andalusians in the dying moments of the match turn around Dolan's 0-1 and make the Periquitos' survival very difficult.
+Two goals from the Andalusians in the dying moments of the match turn around Dolan's 0-1 and greatly complicate the "periquitos'" permanence

-Two defensive errors rescue the Andalusians -they are already above the 'periquitos'- and leave Espanyol on the verge of death.
-With a bad dynamic of six points out of 54 with three matchdays left, and only two points above the relegation zone, they are in serious danger of dropping back to the Second Division.
+Two defensive errors rescue the Andalusians -they are now above the 'periquitos'- and leave Espanyol on the verge of death.
+With a bad dynamic of six points out of 54 with three matchdays left, and only two points above relegation, they are in serious danger of dropping back to the Second Division.
 The faces of the players and the coach at the end of the match, all desolate, confirm the extent of the tragedy.

 Espanyol does not react

-If the white and blues, nervous and imprecise as is usual, have survived the locals' dazzling start, it has been thanks to Marko Dmitrovic, who has prevented Isaac Romero's goal with a reflex save.
-Serbio's holy cards should be distributed at Cornellà-El Prat.
+If the white-and-blues, nervous and imprecise as is usual, have survived the locals' dazzling start, it has been thanks to Marko Dmitrovic, who has prevented Isaac Romero's goal with a reflex save.
+Serbian holy cards should be distributed in Cornellà-El Prat.

 Espanyol has a problem with scoring goals

-Sevilla has also been sustained for months by the performances of their goalkeeper, a Vlachodimos who denied Edu Expósito the 0-1.
+Sevilla has also been relying on the performances of its goalkeeper for months, a Vlachodimos who denied Edu Expósito the 0-1.
 It would have barely been the second goal for the 'periquitos' since the beginning of April, one of the main reasons for their crisis in results.
-The action was preceded by a very dangerous recovery by the midfielder from Cubelles, who shot directly at the Greek's hands.
-It was the first approach from an Espanyol that, little by little, has gotten the hang of a match full of tension, tackles, and long balls; a final for survival, no matter how you look at it, that could have been decided at the start of the second half.
+The action was preceded by a very dangerous recovery by the midfielder from Cubelles, who shot directly into the Greek's hands.
+It was the first approach from an Espanyol that has gradually gotten a grip on a match full of tension, tackles, and long balls; a final for survival no matter how you look at it, which could have been decided at the beginning of the second half.

-The first ball that Alexis Sánchez, who had replaced Romero at halftime, touched was a goal.
+The first ball that Alexis Sánchez, who replaced Romero at halftime, touched was a goal.
 But VAR disallowed it for a millimeter offside.
-Espanyol was lucky that they had fixed the video arbitration before the start.
+Espanyol was lucky that the video arbitration had been fixed before the start.

 Minutes later, the miracle happened: Espanyol scored again.
-Roberto's faith, who had crossed a ball that was going out of bounds, served as an assist for Dolan, who took advantage of a mistake by the Sevilla defense to blast past Vlachodimos.
-The Englishman did several somersaults and the entire bench jumped onto the pitch to celebrate.
+Roberto's faith, who crossed a ball that was going out of bounds, served as an assist for Dolan, who took advantage of a Sevilla defense error to blast past Vlachodimos.
+The Englishman made several bows and the entire bench jumped onto the field to celebrate.
 Manolo, aware that there was more than half an hour left in the match, didn't even move.

 Sevilla 2-1 Espanyol